ulzha/spive/docs/API.md

 #### Stream

-(Streams are managed by the platform, not much to see here.)
+Streams are managed by the platform, they are the persistent storage of events.
+While they serve as an interface between applications, API is expressed in strongly typed event handlers, and thus application business logic is oblivious of streams per se.

+TODO picture/animation of stream versioning

-("managed ledgers" a useful term, cf. http://pulsar.apache.org/docs/en/concepts-architecture-overview/#managed-ledgers, except cursors managed as part of a Process, and multiple writers possible?)
+("managed ledgers" a useful term, cf. http://pulsar.apache.org/docs/en/concepts-architecture-overview/#managed-ledgers, except cursors managed as part of a Process, and multiple competing writer replicas possible?)

 #### Subscription